zhuocheng2004/webufs/packages/webufs/README.md

 ## Usage

-The `createDefaultContext` method will mount the default in-memory filesystem at `/` (data will be lost after reloading).
+The `createDefaultContext` method will mount the default in-memory filesystem at `/` (data will be lost upon closing).

 To mount other filesystems, see section `Mounting Other FS` below.